What is inventory control?

 Finally, EOQ is the optimum inventory you should purchase to minimize the costs of ordering and holding.
 You’ll need to know your annual fixed costs, demand in units, and carrying costs per unit (H) in order to calculate this.

 Then, you can use the formula summed up by Accounting Coach: the square root of [(two times the annual demand in units times the incremental cost to process an order) divided by (the incremental annual cost to carry one unit in inventory)] in order to find your economic order quantity

 An inventory control system is a computerized solution that brings all aspects of inventory management into one cohesive system.
 Its purpose is to help control your stock in order to hold the least amount of inventory in your warehouses and ultimately improve cash flow and lower holding costs.

-In all cases, items must be identified with a name or number, barcode, or radio frequency identification (RFID) tag, so they can be easily tracked.
-Items are then manually recorded or automatically scanned, so they can be followed and managed in a central computer system such as a CMMS.
+In all cases, items must be identified with a name or number, barcode, or radio frequency identification (RFID) tag so that they can be easily tracked.
+Items are then manually recorded or automatically scanned so that they can be followed and managed in a central computer system such as a CMMS.

 Integration into a main computerized system as well as high quality data are key to a successful inventory management system.

-Understanding what you have in inventory, and where it's located, can eliminate write-offs and unnecessary re-ordering to replace lost items.
+Understanding what you have in inventory and where it is located can eliminate write-offs and unnecessary re-ordering to replace lost items.
 If you have an integrated inventory control system, you can authorize automatic re-orders on critical items and manage suppliers and invoicing more efficiently as well.

 Choosing the Right Inventory Management Software